AstarVienna/irdb/METIS/docs/readme.rst

     $ jupyter notebook <filename.ipynb>

 6. Follow instructions and explanations in the notebook.
 Some notebooks use example data; the commands to download these data from the scopesim server are included in the notebooks.

+You can then edit the notebooks and use them as a starting point for your own simulations.

 Python notebooks